EbookFoundation/thoth-wiki/GRID.md

-The [Global Research Identifier Database](https://grid.ac/) (GRID) is an [[open]] database of unique identifiers for research institutions.
+The [Global Research Identifier Database](https://grid.ac/) (GRID) is an [[open]] database of unique and persistent identifiers for research institutions.
 The database is licensed under CC0 license.